 Reading lists

-Do not buy all your books on the first day, but do not wait too long either.
+Avoid buying all your books on the first day, but try not to wait too long either.
 Some of the books on the list are for reference only, so you may only need to consult them in the library.
-The cheapest option is to borrow books from the university libraries or from previous students of the programme or course.
+Borrowing from the university libraries or from former students is often the most affordable option.

 Borrowing from the library

-A good guide price for a used book in very good condition is around 60% of the original price.
-A well-read copy should be less.
+As a guide, a used book in very good condition usually costs about 60% of the original price.
+A well-used copy should be cheaper.

 New books

-When you buy new books, make sure you get the right editions.
-Bookshops may not always have the latest editions.
 Also check delivery times.
-A book that arrives a week after the exam is of little use.
+A book that arrives after your exam is of little use.

 Contact information